Living room in Brisa Alacant apartment in Gran Alacant

 Rule number 1: If an offer looks too good to be true — it probably isn't.
 A 2-bedroom apartment by the beach on the Costa Blanca in peak season (July–August) typically costs 80 to 150 euros per night.
 A price below 50 euros per night should raise suspicions.

-What should a holiday apartment rental agreement contain?
+What should a rental agreement in Spain contain?

 Even when booking through a platform, it is worth having a written agreement.
 For direct bookings, it is absolutely essential.
-A short-term rental agreement (contrato de arrendamiento turístico) in Spain should contain the following elements:
+A rental agreement for tourist or seasonal stays (contrato de arrendamiento turístico / de temporada) in Spain should contain the following elements:

 Party details

 Full name, passport/DNI number of both owner and tenant.
 Residential address of both parties.
-Tourist licence number of the property.
+Tourist registration number of the property (if applicable).

 Stay conditions